Volunteer Information - Mandatory PA Clearance Requirements

-New Child Protection laws that affect CBAA volunteersUpdatedFriday December 6, 2019 byCBAA Compliance Office.
+Child Protection laws that affect CBAA volunteersUpdatedTuesday June 16, 2020 byCBAA Compliance Office.

-Any CBAA volunteer ages 18 and older who accepts responsibility for a CBAA player and has direct contact* with our players is defined as a mandatory reporter under Pennsylvania law:
+Pennsylvania Child Protection Laws requires any CBAA volunteer ages 18 and older who accepts responsibility for a CBAA player and has “direct contact” with our players is defined as a mandatory reporter under Pennsylvania State Law.

 *“Direct contact” is defined as the care, supervision, guidance or control of children and routine interaction with children. “routine interaction with children” is defined as regular and repeated contact that is integral to a person's employment or volunteer responsibilities.

-As a mandatory reporter, certain clearances will be required for an individual to participate within CBAA, the following must be submitted to email@example.com prior to the start of the season.
+As a mandatory reporter, certain clearances will be required for an individual to participate within CBAA.
 At a minimum this applies to all Head Coaches, Assistant Coaches and Managers in each program.

 Please note that clearances are valid for 60 months from date of issuance.